mleinenger/PPRS-Summer2018/PPRS_markdown.md

     ## [1] 4
     ## 31 Levels: 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 ...
 31

 Doing so reveals that the DPE for 1 participant was unreliable (i.e., a DP was found on fewer than half of the iterations).
-Removing that participant reveals a mean DPE of ~151 across the remaining participants (the value moves around ever so slightly each time the bootstrap re-sampling procedure runs).
+Removing that participant reveals a mean DPE of ~151 ms across the remaining participants (the value moves around ever so slightly each time the bootstrap re-sampling procedure runs).
 This tells us that on average, the constraint manipulation was influencing behavior by as early as 151 ms after fixation on the target word began.

 ``` r
 dpe.rel <- filter(dpe, dpcount >= 500)